SaladTechnologies/salad-applications/packages/desktop-app/README.md

 #### Online Status Window

-A hidden window that checks the online status of the machine every X sec by pinging different webservices and websites.
+A hidden window that checks the online status of the machine every X sec by pinging different web services and websites.
 If the machine is offline, it will open up the `Offline Window`.
 All content (html, js, css...) is loaded locally.

 #### Offline Window

-Modal that lets the user know that they are currenly offline.
+Modal that lets the user know that they are currently offline.
 If the machine goes online, this window will automatically close and show the `Main Window`.
 All content (html, js, css...) is loaded locally.

 ### Native Integration